Pseudomanifold/Aleph/docs/examples.md

 Here's a list of examples that are present and documented in Aleph.
 Each example comes with a link that leads directly to the corresponding source file, as well as a brief description.
-A good start for an absolute novice would be the Vietoris&mdash;Rips calculation example.
+A good start for an absolute novice would be the Vietoris&ndash;Rips calculation example.

 | Name | Description |
 |------|-------------|